-Now, the rules get a little more tricky because an adult child is considered a dependant under the super rules, which means he or she can receive the benefit from the super fund, but is considered a non-dependant under the tax laws (that is, not a death benefits dependant) which means that benefit will be taxed.
+Now, the rules can be confusing because a financially independent adult child is considered a dependant under the super laws, which means he or she can receive the benefit from the super fund, but is considered a ‘non-dependant under the tax laws’ (that is, NOT a death benefits dependant) which means that the taxable component of the super benefit paid to your daughter or son will be taxed.

-In plain English, what this means is: if any of your children aged 18 or over can’t prove they were dependent on you financially, or to have an interdependent relationship with you, then they are considered non-dependants under the tax laws, even though they are considered dependants under the super laws.
-Your adult children can still receive a death benefit from your super fund or estate, but the benefit is taxed.
+In plain English, what this means is: if any of your children aged 18 or over can’t prove they were dependent on you financially, or prove they have an interdependency relationship with you, then they are considered non-dependants under the tax laws, even though they are considered dependants under the super laws.
+Your financially independent adult children can still receive a death benefit from your super fund or estate, but the benefit is taxed.

-Note: Generally, your dependants or your legal personal representative, are the only people who can receive a death benefit directly from your superannuation fund.
-An individual who isn’t your dependant under the superannuation laws, may receive your death benefit but, usually, that can only happen when the death benefit is first paid to your estate.
+Important: Generally, your dependants under the superannuation laws, or your legal personal representative, are the only people who can receive a death benefit directly from your superannuation fund.
+An individual who isn’t your dependant under the super laws, may receive your death benefit but, usually, that can only happen when the death benefit is first paid to your estate.
 If you have no dependants, your death benefit is paid to your estate.

-What are the tax implications for a non-dependant?
+What are the tax implications for a ‘non-dependant under the tax laws’?